Donnzh/polymer-reminder/README.md

 ```

-Clean the reminder list by empty the reminders array.
+When click the RESET button, It will clean the reminder list by empty the reminders array.

 ```
 <paper-button class="empty-button" on-tap="_cleanReminder">Clean Reminders</paper-button>